Issette Pearson: Golf career

 In 1893 Pearson visited Littlestone golf club in the autumn of 1893 to see if the national championship could be hosted there.
 She was hosted by Littlestone's ladies's captain Mabel Stringer.
-Stringer beat her on their first game together, but they became life long friends and colleagues.
+Stringer beat her on their first game together, but they became lifelong friends and colleagues.

 Pearson had reached the final of the British Ladies Amateur Golf Championship in 1893 and she would repeat that position in 1894, losing to Lady Margaret Scott on each occasion.

 Legacy

 While telegraphic addresses were in use the LGU's address was "Issette".
 A brand of ladies' golfwear is named "Issette" in her memory.
 She founded a cup and a handicap system that allowed men and women of mixed abilities to compete together.